 The church and presbytery are a well-detailed and complementary pair of buildings dating from 1933, with low-key Gothic detail, attractive massing, and the sensitive use of local materials.

-The current church replaced the Tin Chapel and was built in 1933 to designs by George J. Hughes.
+The current church replaced the tin chapel and was built in 1933 from designs by George J. Hughes.
 The builder was Hugh Rainey of Barrow.
 It cost £4,855 16s 8d.
 A new high altar built of Westmorland stone (with marble inlay) was added in 1954.

 The church faces north-south and its nave is a three-bay square.
 The north side has a tripartite Gothic window with two flanking smaller Gothic windows which are identical to the metal, leaded windows in the west and east sides of the nave.
 To the south, a pyramidal-roofed tower rises over the sanctuary.

 The building is rendered, with a stone plinth, slate roof and slate cladding to the tower and part of the north face.
 The roof of the nave is pitched, with hips over the east and west flanks of the church.
 There is a timber framed porch at the main entrance.

 The nave interior is a single volume with two aisles, plaster walls and a timber roof.
 According to Fr O’Dea, the roof supports started to fail around ten years after the church was built; the roof was consequently shored up with metal supports which span the width of the interior.
 A plain Gothic arch marks the start of the towered sanctuary.
 Either side of the sanctuary are small side altars simply decorated with wall carvings in wood and stone.
 The windows in the nave are of plain glass, with the exception of some coloured glass in the tripartite north window.
 The windows in the side chapels and in the tower above the sanctuary have some coloured glass.